vchimev/docs/docs/core-concepts/navigation.md

 </nsDrawer:RadSideDrawer>
 ```

-Take a look at the [SideDrawer](https://docs.telerik.com/devtools/nativescript-ui/Controls/NativeScript/SideDrawer/overview) docs for more information about the widget.
+Take a look at the [SideDrawer](https://docs.telerik.com/devtools/nativescript-ui/Controls/NativeScript/SideDrawer/overview) docs for more information about the component.

 ======================================================================================================================================================

-## Page management

-NativeScript applications consist of pages that represent the separate application screens.

-Pages are instances of the `Page` class of the `tns-core-modules/ui/page` module.
-To navigate between pages, you can use the methods of the `Frame` class and the related methods of the `tns-core-modules/ui/frame` module.

-> **TIP:** Instead of multiple pages, you can have a single page with a [tab view](http://docs.nativescript.org/api-reference/classes/_ui_tab_view_.tabview.html) and different user interfaces for each tab.

-### Define page
+### Define Page

-Pages represent the separate screens of your application.
-Each page is an instance of the [`page`](http://docs.nativescript.org/api-reference/classes/_ui_page_.page.html) class of the [`Page`](http://docs.nativescript.org/api-reference/classes/_ui_page_.page.html) module.
+Each page is an instance of the [`Page`](http://docs.nativescript.org/api-reference/classes/_ui_page_.page.html) class of the [`tns-core-modules/ui/page`](https://docs.nativescript.org/api-reference/modules/_ui_page_) module.
 Each class instance inherits the [`content`](http://docs.nativescript.org/api-reference/classes/_ui_content_view_.contentview.html) property which holds the root visual element of the UI.

 NativeScript provides two approaches to instantiating your pages.